-In some of your database applications, it is vital to know as much as you can about document deletions (when, by whom, etc).
-On the other hand, in other databases the deletion tracking will be of little or no interest.
+In certain of your database applications it will be vital to know as much as you can about document deletions (when, by whom, etc), while in other databases the tracking of deletions will be of little or no interest.

 Deletion of documents usually occurs during normal database operations.
 It might be a travel request database where you want to know the culprit who deleted your airline booking request, or a CRM application in which all the documents for your key client or prospect suddenly disappear.
 It might even be your Notes Mail database, when a person who is delegated to use it inadvertently or otherwise happens to delete an important mail memo.